• Skip to primary navigation

 Sugar – I usually use cane sugar and granulated sugar interchangeably, but I preferred the taste and texture of granulated sugar in this cake.

-Vanilla extract – To enhance the flavours of the other ingredients.
+Vanilla extract – To enhance the flavors of the other ingredients.
 I recommend using real vanilla extract instead of artificial.

-Cinnamon – I love how ground cinnamon complements the sweet flavour of banana.
+Cinnamon – I love how ground cinnamon complements the sweet flavor of banana.
 You’ll need some for the cake batter and the cream cheese frosting.

 Baking soda – For leavening.

-Salt – Another flavour enhancer, similar to vanilla.
+Salt – Another flavor enhancer, similar to vanilla.

 Cream cheese – You’ll need plant-based cream cheese for the frosting.
 I used Daiya brand in this recipe (not sponsored) and really like how it was similar in texture to regular cream cheese.
 You can use dairy cream cheese if you don’t need this recipe to be dairy-free or vegan.